graphicsdesk/spectate/README.md

 4. Install a code editor.
 [Visual Studio Code](https://code.visualstudio.com) is a great option.
 (If you use VS Code, I highly recommend going through the First Steps in the [documentation](https://code.visualstudio.com/docs)).

+5. You should be [comfortable](https://docs.google.com/document/d/1qC8zC7lfk4TyNe2XIGwAVOa-oVDxmbnvwOGkqkguaZA/edit#) coding in HTML, CSS, and JavaScript.

 ## Install Spectate

 Spectate is a [command line tool](https://vgkits.org/blog/what-is-a-terminal) (just like `ls` and `javac`).
 The following steps download Spectate onto your computer and make it available on the command line.